 Hulda Klager Lilac Gardens

-Step back in time to discover the 1880’s Victorian farmhouse and country garden that comprise the Hulda Klager Lilac Gardens, a national historic site located 30 minutes from the lodge in Woodland, WA.
+Step back in time to discover the 1880’s Victorian farmhouse and country garden that comprises the Hulda Klager Lilac Gardens, a national historic site located 30 minutes from the lodge in Woodland, WA.
 The Hulda Klager Lilac Gardens are really an arboretum with many flowers, shrubs, and exotic trees in addition to the lilacs, so there is much to see during any time of year.

 Lelooska Foundation and Cultural Center

-Wonderful presentations in authentic longhouse.
+Wonderful presentations in the authentic longhouse.
 Storytelling, dances, art, museum and gallery.
 These programs are suitable for adults and children.
 (Due to the size and nature of the masks, some very small children may not be comfortable.)
 Call for availability and dates of operation.
 Daytime and Saturday night programs.
 Museum and gallery are open at various times throughout the year and often open for special requests.